nots1dd/dotfiles/README.md

 ### Note:
 Using waybar to get information of disk, memory, cpu so on.
 AGS is the default bar in this config

-Plans:
+Plans:)
-1. Pywal the waybar and other color schema (priority/low)
+1. Proper config of ags
-2. Proper config of ags
+2. Clipboard and wals-change.sh rofi config
-3. Clipboard and wals-change.sh rofi config
+3. Get into nvim and have create a config